 Ward-Lealand was the undoubted star of the exuberant melodrama that was Desperate Remedies, with the camera and rest of the cast swirling around her.
 Hurst played William Poyser, the scheming politician who offers Ward-Lealand's character a marriage of convenience.
 The "intense" experience of acting in a film where "everything encouraged you to go to the limits" helped the actor fall in love with film again.
 Wrote The Listener of the results: "Michael Hurst finally gets a big screen role large enough for his ability."
 I'll Make You Happy saw him revelling in the part of a dodgy but smooth-talking pimp, who starts to obsess about one of his prostitutes.

-Between Desperate and Happy, a new phase of Hurst's career began.
-Looking for an actor to play the sidekick role on an American tele-movie based on the legendary Hercules, Kiwi casting legend Di Rowan thought immediately of Michael Hurst.
-After persuading the producers that he could channel an American accent, Hurst found himself playing Hercules' companion Iolaus over six seasons of Hercules: The Legendary Journeys, and a number of associated spin-offs — losing his life at least three times along the way.
+Between Desperate and Happy, Hurst starred as an advertising man reassessing his options in TV play Highwater, just as a new phase of the actor's own career began.
+Looking to fill the sidekick role on an American TV movie based on the legendary Hercules, Kiwi casting legend Di Rowan thought immediately of Hurst.
+After persuading the producers that he could channel an American accent, Hurst found himself playing Hercules' companion Iolaus over six seasons of Hercules: The Legendary Journeys, plus varied spin-offs — losing his life at least three times along the way.

 He also gained a new life: as a screen director.
 Hurst had already directed I'm So Lonesome I Could Cry, an offbeat short film involving country legend Hank Williams, which was selected for a special season of Kiwi shorts to play at Cannes; Hurst went on to helm ‘Mercenary', the first episode of Hercules' third season in 1996.
 Hurst would direct 12 episodes for both Hercules and companion show Xena: Warrior Princess; in the process he won NZ Film and Television Awards for both acting and directing.

-Hurst made his feature debut as a director with Jubilee (2000), based on a book published under the pseudonym Nepi Solomon.
+Hurst made his feature debut as a director with Jubilee (2000), based on a book published by a writer who wished to remain anonymous.
 The film stars Cliff Curtis as a kind-hearted procrastinator who gets the chance to prove himself by organising a 75th jubilee.
 Herald critic Peter Calder enjoyed the film's genial self-confidence and "terrific performances", while Dominion writer Matthew Grainger praised it for "remaining fresh, funny and unpredictable" to the end, and for "the warmth and tenderness with which Hurst treats his characters".

 Hurst followed Jubilee by directing Love Mussel, an acclaimed one off satire for television.
 Written by Braindead's Stephen Sinclair and featuring the late Kevin Smith, Love Mussel is a mockumentary about a fictional township which erects a monument to a shellfish with Viagra-like properties.
 Hurst enjoyed the fact that the script poured "the borax on everyone", including television itself.

 Hurst went on to direct two movies from the Treasure Island Kids' franchise back to back, working with Auckland producers Dale and Grant Bradley.
-He went on to both produce and direct for the Auckland-shot Spartacus: Vengeance, and has helmed episodes of The Almighty Johnsons.
-He also continues to act, appearing in Maurice Gee adaptation Fracture, and taking cameos in horror movie The Tattooist (as Cockney friend of the anti-hero), based-on-a-true-tax-story We're Here to Help (as politician Rodney Hide), and The Map Reader (as a troubled father).
-In 2006 Hurst took a recurring villian role in Margaret Mahy children's fantasy series Maddigan's Quest.
+He went on to both produce and direct for the Auckland-shot Spartacus: Vengeance, and has helmed episodes of Westside, 800 Words and The Almighty Johnsons.
+He also continued to act, appearing in Maurice Gee adaptation Fracture, and taking cameos in horror movie The Tattooist (as Cockney friend of the anti-hero), based-on-a-true-tax-story We're Here to Help (as politician Rodney Hide), and The Map Reader (as a troubled father).
+In 2006 Hurst took a recurring villain role in Margaret Mahy fantasy series Maddigan's Quest.